dpatil2011/assignment/README.md

 **General functionality:**

--Get list of user throw mock api
+- Get list of user throw mock api
--On click of user get user based on id throw mock api -On click of user modal will open with that particular user details -Calendar view for activity periods
+- On click of user get user based on id throw mock api
+- On click of user modal will open with that particular user details
+- Calendar view for activity periods

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).